kkew3/expose-shared-library/README.md

 Only one function is provided: `expose_shared_library`.
 This function exposes the rust shared library to python/lua side according to [pyo3 doc][pyo3-doc].

-For usage, please refer to [`examples/mixed-rust-python-project/build.rs`](./examples/mixed-rust-python-project/build.rs).
+For usage, please refer to [`examples/mixed-rust-python-project/build.rs`](./examples/mixed-rust-python-project/build.rs) and [`examples/mixed-rust-lua-project/build.rs`](./examples/mixed-rust-lua-project/build.rs).

 ## Installation